ustunfatih/weightwatch-codex/GOOGLE_SHEETS_SETUP.md

 - ✅ Sync changes to Google Sheets when you add/edit/delete entries
 - ✅ Show sync status in the header
 - ✅ Support offline mode with local caching
-- ✅ Auto-sync every 5 minutes
+- ✅ Auto-sync every 5 minutes (plus refresh on focus)

 Enjoy your connected weight tracking experience! 🎉